 There are specific rules set under PECR which express the following regulations.

 You can't send emails without prior permission.
 However, in some specific conditions, you can send emails to your existing customers without consent.

 You can't hide your email address while sending marketing emails.

 Customers must be able to unsubscribe if they do not wish to receive emails.

-You must not support anyone to send emails that violate the law.
+You must not support anyone sending emails that violate the law.

 These same rules apply to instant messaging channels like SMS.

 The organizations must give the right information on their website or apps regarding the usage of cookies, and what data they will collect and the purpose behind collecting the cookies should be clear.

 The customer must first permit businesses to use their cookies.
 Only after this can organizations have access to the cookies.
 However, some cookies do not require permission for usage like input cookies, multimedia content player cookies, authentication cookies, centric security cookies, etc.

 To comply with the PECR regulations, the organizations must make some changes to their website as mentioned below:-